CSoellinger/image-sketchpad/docs/classes/ImageSketchpad.ImageSketchpad-1.md

 ▸ **toJson**(): `string`

-Get a json string which can be used to load a sketch again
+Get a json string which can be used to load a sketch again.

 #### Returns